janantala/beyond-adaptive-web-design/README.md

 Touch is no longer just isolated to smartphones and tablets.
 Many big sreens in laptops or desktops nowadays are touch capable.
 Every desktop design has to be touch-friendly now.

 The optimal touch target size is 7mm, based on the average size of human finger tips and pads.
 CSS2.1 defines a pixel as 1/96 of an inch.
 So 7mm should be 30pixels [Designing for Touch].
-However, things aren’t so easy because of dynamic viewports.
+However, things aren't so easy because of dynamic viewports.
 It means that input elemtents in website have to be usually bigger.

 The best touch interface is sometimes no touch at all.
 We can use sensors and speech input which is the next frontier for interaction design.